OPENDAP/hyrax-docker/README.md

 http://yourhost:8080).
 If all you want is to test it on your local system then the default value of http://localhost:8080 will suffice.

+* **JAVA_OPTS** - If JAVA_OPTS is defined in the container runtime
+environment, tomcat/olfs/ncWMS will include those options in the service start up.
+There are many options that could be passed.
+Of particular note is –Xmx which sets the amount of memory available. ncWMS will not work properly with low memory limits.
+JAVA_OPTS can be set by normal methods: on the docker run command line, or in docker-compose configuration or in your own container layer if you build on the provided containers.
+(This from Gareth 11 Sept 2017.)

 #### Command Line Examples:

 ##### Command Line Options Example